There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 What Is A Product Requirements Document (PRD)?

 Several other documents can be created from the information captured within the PRD.
-Engineering may create a Technical Requirements Document detailing the product's system requirements.
+Engineering may create a Technical Requirements Document detailing the product's specs and system requirements.

 Business analysts may create a Functional Requirements Document detailing what happens when a user interacts with the system, including wireframes to show the product design.